jkrieger6/beer-traveler/README.md

 WHEN I am presented with the weather

-THEN I can also seee a list of the top breweries for that city
+THEN I can also see a list of the top breweries for that city

 WHEN I click on a certain brewery

 THEN that I am given details about that particular brewery

-##APIs
+## APIs